vihutuo/flet-web/docs/controls/lottie.md

 ### `src`

 The source of the Lottie file.
-Can be a URL or a local asset file.
-See [`Image.src`](/docs/controls/image#src) for more information about assets.
+Can be a URL or a local [asset file](/docs/cookbook/assets).
 ### `src_base64`

 The base64 encoded string of the Lottie file.
 Either this or `src` must be provided.
 If both are provided, `src_base64` will be prioritized/used.